-The Company is a Feeder Fund whose main investment is an investment into Aurum Isis Fund Ltd. (the "Master Fund").
+The Company is a Feeder Fund whose investments at fair value is an investment into Aurum Isis Fund Ltd. (the "Master Fund").

-The investment portfolio at 31 December 2019 comprised of the investment into the Master Fund.
-The valuation of this investment is the key driver of the Company's net asset value and performance for the year.
-While the nature of the Company's investment does not require a significant level of judgement because the underlying value of the fund is observable, due to its significance in the context of the financial statements as a whole, financial assets was identified as a risk of material misstatement which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
-How the matter was addressed in our audit
+The valuation of the investments at fair value is the key driver of the Company's net asset value and performance for the year.
+While the nature of the Company's investments at fair value does not require a significant level of judgement because the underlying value of the fund is observable, due to its significance in the context of the financial statements as a whole, financial assets was identified as a risk of material misstatement which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.